beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 [[pagebreak]]
 ## `sqrt()` {#man-sqrt}

-Calculate the square root of a number
+Calculate the square root of a number.

 ### Synopsis {.unnumbered .unlisted}